Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) The person(s) may not be terminated under any circumstance if they are at or above the ranking Classification - O, or are within the Department of Operations team.*

-2) The Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department and Regulations Department in a timely manner, granting or declining the requests utilizing the radio.
+2) The Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department by responding to tablet requests and including verbal response on the radio.
+They are to also respond to the Regulations Department through radio when retrieving their requests.

 *a) Security Personnel may decline a test or interview with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.
 Security Personnel may decline a test during an active entity breach.*

+*b) In a scenario where an Innovation Personnel requests a Test Subject, the Combative must take priority to retrieve the Test Subject for the Innovation Personnel.*

 3) Test Subjects may be terminated by the Security Corps at any time if a below condition is satisfied: